-Elif is an interdisciplinary scholar who brings together management, anthropology, and political science to understand the working lives of refugees.
+Elif is an Assistant Professor of Management at Newcastle University Business School.
+She is an interdisciplinary scholar who brings together management, anthropology, and political science to understand the working lives of refugees.
 Her research focuses on the lives, agency, and life-making practices of refugees and migrants, particularly within contexts shaped by war, forced migration, and precarity in the Global South.

 Elif holds a Ph.D. in Management from the University of Bath, an M.A. in Political Science from the University of Toronto, and a B.A. in Political Science and International Relations from Marmara University.
 Before entering academia, she worked as an NGO professional in Turkey and Afghanistan.